RebeccaKessler/Otter_Group_Project/README.md

 - folder with our notbooks containing the univariate analysis for the midterm

 In order to run our final project, follow these steps:
-1. open the final article
+1. open the final article in collab
-2. open the appendix
+2. open the appendix in collab
 3. run both documents
 4. enjoy the read :)